-The mpfr_t number is rounded to the given precision in the direction specified by the rounding mode (see below if the 'precision' field is empty).
-If the precision is zero with rounding to nearest mode and one of the following 'conv' specifiers: 'a', 'A', 'b', 'e', 'E', tie case is rounded to even when it lies between two consecutive values at the wanted precision which have the same exponent, otherwise, it is rounded away from zero.
+The mpfr_t number is rounded to the given precision in the direction specified by the rounding mode (see below if the precision is missing).
+Similarly to the native C types, the precision is the number of digits output after the decimal-point character, except for the 'g' and 'G' conversion specifiers, where it is the number of significant digits (but trailing zeros of the fractional part are not output by default), or 1 if the precision is zero.
+If the precision is zero with rounding to nearest mode and one of the following conversion specifiers: 'a', 'A', 'b', 'e', 'E', tie case is rounded to even when it lies between two consecutive values at the wanted precision which have the same exponent, otherwise, it is rounded away from zero.
 For instance, 85 is displayed as '8e+1' and 95 is displayed as '1e+2' with the format specification "%.ORNe".
 This also applies when the 'g' (resp.
 'G') conversion specifier uses the 'e' (resp.
 'E') style.
 If the precision is set to a value greater than the maximum value for an int, it will be silently reduced down to INT_MAX.